oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Application Deployment | Configured | Deployment and monitoring of the deployment can be assigned to users or devices.
 Application Configuration | Configured | Store applications are easily updated while Win32 applications will need some packaging.
 Application Protection | Configured | In combination with conditional access and network boundaries, applications are limited with respect to the copy, paste, forwarding, printing capabilities.
-Application Removal | Configured | When applications (or versions of applications) are no longer required they are removed via Agency's nominated management solution.
+Application Removal | Configured | When applications (or versions of applications) are no longer required they are removed via organisation's nominated management solution.

 ### Printing